tableau/mobile-app-bootstrap-react-native/README.md

 1. Download the code for the app from this [repository](https://github.com/tableau/mobile-app-bootstrap)
 2. Install [Visual Studio Code](https://code.visualstudio.com/)
-  * VS Code is the main IDE we use; it's where you'll do most of your editing.
+  * VS Code is the main IDE we use for React Native development; it's where you'll do most of your editing.
 3. Follow Step 1 and Step 2 in these excellent [Windows installation instructions](https://shift.infinite.red/getting-started-with-react-native-development-on-windows-90d85a72ae65)

 Note that we've run into problems running watchman on Windows, so the auto-reload functionality won't be available.
 Also note that iOS building/running is only possible on a Mac.
 We do almost all of our mobile development using Macs.